georgeyord/ansible-playground/README.md

 Root folder hosts:

 - `scripts` folder some helping scripts you may have already used
-- `hosts.ini.example`, an example file to use to create your `hosts.ini`
+- `hosts.example.ini`, an example file to use to create your `hosts.ini`
 - `hosts.ini` which describes your servers
 - the diferent playbooks (files ending in `.yaml`)
 - `roles` folder to host the play definitions activated by the playbooks above